Highlights

 Day 1: Arrive in Auckland, Sky Tower Dinner

 Welcome to New Zealand!
 Your driver will be waiting at Auckland Airport to transfer you to your hotel.
 Take some time to relax before heading out to explore New Zealand's largest city, which sits on a narrow strip of land surrounded by the Tasman Sea and the Pacific Ocean.
 With two bustling harbors, it's not hard to see why Auckland is nicknamed the "City of Sails."
-Do as you please today, whether that's spending time on the Viaduct Harbour and trying your hand at sailing an America's Cup yacht, or walking to the top of Auckland's highest volcano, Mount Eden, to take in soaring views of the Hauraki Gulf
+Do as you please today, whether spending time on the Viaduct Harbour and trying your hand at sailing an America's Cup yacht, or walking to the top of Auckland's highest volcano, Mount Eden, to take in soaring views of the Hauraki Gulf.

 If you're a family of country lovers, then just 40 minutes from Auckland by boat is the verdant Waiheke Island.
 Explore the island at your own pace on a Hop On Hop Off bus that goes past 16 stops, or stay on for a scenic 1.5-hour loop tour of the island.
 Stops include boutique vineyards, top-notch restaurants, shops, art galleries, beaches, and nature walks.
 Step off at the beach for an afternoon of sand castles and skipping stones, or let the kids run around in the vineyards while you enjoy a tasting at one of the many wineries.

-Day 2: Driving Creek Railway & Potteries
+Day 2: Day Trip to Driving Creek Railway & Potteries

 Pick up your family-friendly rental car this morning and head to the other side of the Firth of Thames via a scenic coastline route.
 Arrive at the Driving Creek Railway, just outside Coromandel on the northwestern coast of the Coromandel Peninsula, and get ready for a day of old-fashioned, crisscrossing rail tracks and woodland views.
 The railway was created by a man called Barry Brickell, who wanted to establish a pottery workshop on his land.
 Using a railway, he would have access to the clay on the land and the pine kiln fuel.

-This one-hour return train trip is a hit with kids, as it takes you through replanted native kauri forest and includes two spirals, three short tunnels, five reversing points, and several large viaducts.
-They are still producing pottery, and you can watch the artists at work as well as purchase these handmade items.
+This one-hour return train trip is a hit with kids, as it takes you through replanted native kauri forest and includes two spirals, three short tunnels, five reversing points, and several large viaducts. they're still producing pottery, and you can watch the artists at work as well as purchase these handmade items.
 Drive the two-hour journey back to Auckland and meander along Ponsonby Road until you find a restaurant that takes your fancy.

 Day 3: Drive to Rotorua, Hobbiton & Waitomo Caves